pangeacyber/pangea-multipass/README.md

 - Salesforce
 - Box

-Other we plan to support or are looking for contributions are:
+Others we plan to support or are looking for contributions are:

 - Office 365
 - Zoom